jorisroovers/casa/README.md

 ## Home-assistant Details

-Here's a little more detail on the different home-assistant components that are being used.
+Here's a little more detail on the different home-assistant integrations that are being used.

 TODO: Need to spend a bit more time on documenting this.